vngarg/Let-s-Meet/README.md

 - [ ] Timestamp with message
 - [ ] Video background m bhi chalti rahe, if app is cloed video should not pause.
 - [ ] When we exit, my video must also be deleted.
-- [ ] add action button in both Register and Login pages.
-- [ ] add checks in the backend files, like user is registered, user is not regestered etc.
-- [ ] Duplicacy check in Login & Register.
 - [ ] password encryption
 - [ ] change base url while deploying
-- [ ] Login & Signup pages m ek uuid pass kar d so that you can use that during redirection to the zoom page.
-Pass this uuid from any of the JS file like routes.js